Adrian-Bostrom/StudyZone/README.md

 [
 ********
-9. Go to the our website at:
+9. Go to our website at:
 10. Go to the login tab and press the "Signup".

 11. Signup with an account using gmail.